In the Garden Blog

-In this week of Cincinnati Gardening Made Simple, we address that it is HOT! and share some important summer watering tips to keep your plant looking great.
-During the heat, you need to make sure to check your plants often.
+In this week of Cincinnati Gardening Made Simple, we address that it is HOT! and share some important summer watering tips to keep your plants looking great.

 Summer Watering Plant Tips

-- Always check each time before you water.
+- Always check your plants each time before you water.

 - Physically and visually check to make sure water is needed by pulling the mulch aside to look at the soil and feel to check the moisture levels of both the root ball and soil.